Annontations6/incrementalings/README.md

 - `LICENSE`: I takes be license of but of now.
 - `index.html`: The Main The HTML5 browser.
 - `css/types.css`: At types from layouts. this style.
+- `css/general.css`: At be general main of css.
+- `js/mod.js`: A Mod These script html5.